spex-xray/spex-help/_sources/models/mbb.rst.txt

 Mbb: modified blackbody model
 =============================

-This model describes the spectrum of a blackbody mdified by coherent Compton scattering.
-This is in several instances a much better description than a simple blackbody (for example accretion disk spectra of AGN).
+This model describes the spectrum of a black body modified by coherent Compton scattering.
+This is in several instances a much better description than a simple black body (for example accretion disk spectra of AGN).
 The physical background is described for example by `Rybicki & Lightman (1986) <https://doi.org/10.1002/9783527618170>`_, pages 218–219.
 The formulae that we use here with a derivation are given by